entropicalabs/entropica_qaoa/README.md

 # Entropica QAOA

 A modular package providing multiple features and workflow tools for the quantum approximate optimisation algorithm (QAOA), facilitating its use, prototyping, and testing.
 Includes several different parametrisations, integration with data science and graph analysis libraries such as Pandas and NetworkX, numerous utility functions, and convenient optimiser logging and analysis tools.
 Documentation contains extensive and didactic examples.

+Read more about EntropicaQAOA on our [blog](https://medium.com/@entropicalabs/entropica-releases-qaoa-package-for-rigettis-quantum-cloud-service-12ea71019436).

 ## Documentation